 Polyglot persistence is the concept of using different database systems within a single application domain, addressing different functional and non-functional needs with each system [SF12].
 While virtually any non-single-purpose application could benefit from polyglot persistence, there are currently some obvious drawbacks.
 Designing and implementing an application on multiple databases is considerably harder than just using one backend.
 Furthermore, application demands begin to exceed capabilities of single databases.
 At the same time, overhead of configuration, deployment and maintenance increases drastically with each database system used.
-Therefore today, superior polyglot persistence solutions are often abandoned for lack of know-how and resources.
+Therefore today, superior polyglot persistence solution are often abandoned for lack of know-how and resources.

 Recently, cloud providers began to allow programmers to develop and deploy applications at stellar paces.
 However, using a state-of-the-art cloud services, tenants still have to make the choice of using a certain database [Hac02, Agr09, Cur11].
 To solve this dilemma, we are going to present the PPM as a new kind of middleware service layer.
-Employing a service level agreement (SLA), developers can define specific requirements for their schemas.
-Schemas are centrally managed by the Orestes [Ges14] middleware, which maps them to individual database protocols.
-Even though many NoSQL systems do not employ schemas (although some like DynamoDB or Cassandra do), we assume the presence of a central schema in order to compute a database-independent evaluation of requirements.
+Employing a service level agreement (SLA), developers can specify specific requirements for their schemas.